 - May be a sign of Sanity Slippage or morality slippage if they've been pushed into it by a villain's torment or goading.

 - Antiheroes / Antivillains:

 - Often exists to prove to the audience that they really deserve their darker reputations.

-- They may be the Poisonous Friend, doing what they feel has to be done but the morally purer characters can't.
+- They may be the Psycho Supporter, doing what they feel has to be done but the morally purer characters can't.

 When a Protagonist Desecrates the Dead:

 - Bleach anime episode 272: defied.
 After Ichigo enters his ultra-powered Hollow form and apparently kills Ulquiorra, he prepares to stab Ulquiorra's body with his zanpakuto.
 His friend Uryu Ishida grabs Ichigo's arm and pleads with him not to mutilate Ulquiorra's body, warning Ichigo that if he does it he won't be human anymore.